 Nature is guided by the seasons, and summer brings some of the most amazing and unique opportunities for wildlife photographers.

 Many portrait photographers may not like this time of the year for outdoor sessions because of the strong light and intense heat.
 However, you can always work early in the morning and late in the afternoon to take advantage of the golden hour, when the lighting is soft and warm and the temperatures are cooler.

 You can also take advantage of specific beautiful landscape locations only available during this summer season, such as blooming sunflower fields.

-If the sun is still too harsh, you can always use props - like umbrellas or modifiers such as diffusers to soften the light on your model.
+In cases where the sunlight remains too harsh, incorporating props like umbrellas or using light modifiers such as diffusers can help soften the light on your subjects.

 Summer photos are light, bright, and colorful.
 They contain lots of action and fun.
-Pretty Presets and actions has several collections that fit perfectly with the vibe of summer photos.
+Pretty Presets & Actions has several Lightroom and Photoshop collections that fit perfectly with the vibe of summer photos.